Achilles Point: Geology

-Going east, past Ladies Bay and Gentleman's Bay, we round the West Tāmaki Head into the Tāmaki Estuary.
-It is here we find an excellent example of the grey coloured 'Parnell Grit' accessible from Karaka Bay.
-'Parnell Grit', is a brittle sedimentary rock containing fragments of scoria, andesite, and pumice.

-At low tide there is an interesting walk from Ladies Bay along the base of the cliffs to St Helier's Bay.
-The rocky shoreline overlooks the Waitemata Harbour which itself occupies a drowned valley system cut in marine sediments of Miocene Age (15–25 million years ago).
-Generally, around Auckland these soft Miocene sediments are alternating Waitemata series sandstone and mudstone with more massive beds of sandstone sometimes with minor occurrences of limestone.

-The concretions that can be easily seen, are formed by the action of ground water with dissolved minerals (mainly calcium carbonate of which limestone is made) percolating through the layers.
-Calcium carbonate is an important component of concrete and fills in the pore spaces between grains of sediment thereby cementing the grains together and making them more durable against erosion.

-Glover Park volcano formed from a phreatomagmatic eruption leaving a basaltic monogenetic volcanic crater up to 300 m in maximum diameter, surrounded except to the north-east by tuff deposits that extend about 500 m to the east and south.
-The presence of overlying Rotoehu tephra on a drill ore means the volcano last erupted more than 45,000 years ago, but the age is unclear within a wide range.
-The cliff retreat with raising sealevels of Achilles Point has meant, as already mentioned, that the tuff deposits 30 m up the cliffs, as they erode, fall onto the sea rock platform (see photos below).
+Glover Park volcano formed from a phreatomagmatic eruption, leaving a basaltic monogenetic volcanic crater up to 300 m in diameter, surrounded except to the north-east by tuff deposits that extend about 500 m to the east and south.
+The presence of overlying Rotoehu tephra on a drill core means the volcano last erupted more than 45,000 years ago, but the age is uncertain.
+The cliff retreat with rising sea levels implies that the tuff deposits 30 m up the cliffs, as they erode, fall onto the sea rock platform.
 This has resulted in the discovery that a distinctive lithic clast in the tuff that contained shell fragments was strong evidence that the erupted magma traversed the eastern border of the ophiolitic Dun Mountain–Maitai terrane.